This page is sponsored by:

 biography

-Born William DeWolf Hopper Jr. in New York in January 1915, William Hopper's parents were famed stage actor DeWolf Hopper and actress-turned-gossip-columnist Hedda Hopper.
+William Hopper Born William DeWolf Hopper Jr. in New York on January 26, 1915, William Hopper's parents were famed stage actor DeWolf Hopper and actress-turned-gossip-columnist Hedda Hopper.
 Hopper's parents entered films at around the time of his birth, but as his father was nearly 60 years old at the time, his mother had more success on the silver screen.
 Following her divorce from DeWolf Hopper in 1922, Hedda Hopper acted in many films until the late 1930s, when her now infamous newspaper column took off.
 As her son matured into a handsome young man, Hedda Hopper pushed him to become an actor.
 After doing summer stock and appearing in a few Broadway plays, at the age of 20 William Hopper signed a contract with Paramount.
 At about this time his estranged father died, so Hopper initially used the stage name DeWolf Hopper Jr.

-The young Hopper did not enjoy acting as his mother and father had, yet he stuck with the profession, moving to Warner Bros. in 1937.
+William Hopper The young Hopper did not enjoy acting as his mother and father had, yet he stuck with the profession, moving to Warner Bros. in 1937.
 In the late 1930s, he briefly moved out of bit parts and had a couple of starring roles in such Warner Bros. second features as Over the Goal (1937; with June Travis) and Mystery House (1938; with Ann Sheridan).
 However, Hopper's lack of enthusiasm for the profession relegated him once again to bit parts soon after.
 He married actress Jane Gilbert in 1940, whom he met when each had a bit role in the Warner Bros.
 George Raft vehicle Invisible Stripes (1939).
-The couple welcomed a daughter two years after the nuptuals.
-During World War II, he entered the Coast Guard and upon his return in 1945, he threw in the towl and his acting career and became a car salesman, a profession he stuck with until the mid 1950s.
-In early 1954 director William Welman approached him for a role in the John Wayne adventure The High and the Mighty; this time Hopper was hooked and retooled his acting career.
+The couple welcomed a daughter, Joan, two years after the nuptials.
+During World War II, he entered the Coast Guard and upon his return in 1945, he threw in the towel and his acting career and became a car salesman, another profession he hated but stuck with until the mid 1950s.

 the films of william hopper